ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/authentication/_index.md

 In both cases, the JWT should contain the following parameters:

 - `sub`: The subject, in this case this is the username.
-Will be used for user matching if `validateUser` is set.
+Will be used for user matching if `validate-user` is set.
 - `exp`: Expiration in Unix epoch time.
 Can be small as the token is only used during login.
 - `name`: The full name of the person assigned to this account.
 Will be used to update user table.
 - `roles`: String array with roles of user.